Wife–sister narratives in the Book of Genesis: Literary analysis

 Scholars have also argued that the three tales are not true historic occurrences, rather purposeful tales.
 According to Susan Niditch, there is one wife-sister story that has many different versions, but there are inconsistencies and they all refer back to the same story.
 Niditch associates the wife-sister entries as potential folklore written to target a particular audience and in hopes of conveying a message regarding the sinful nature of deception and adultery.

 The three wife-sister narratives are all related to each other in some way, according to George Coats, sharing common content, structure and genre for communicating the content.
 In all three stories a promise for progeny is not a factor in the content and the structure rather the narratives have a focus on blessing.

 The wife and sister relationships

 Gershon Hepner concludes, through biblical exegesis and semantics, that it is plausible that the union of Abraham and Sarah was actually incestuous with Sarah being Abraham's half-sister.
-For example, in Genesis 20: 13, Abraham, talking to Abimelech, alludes to Leviticus laws or the Holiness code, by using the phrase "lovingkindness."
-The same word is found referring to the sin of incestuous relationships and can also take the alternative meaning of "disgrace."
-Abraham, in his discourse with Abimelech, could be openly confessing his "disgraceful" relations with his wife/sister Sarah but whichever translation of the word is taken, it shows Abraham's knowledge of the Holiness code and specifically the clauses pertaining to incest found within Leviticus.
+For example, in Genesis 20:13, Abraham, talking to Abimelech, alludes to Leviticus laws or the Holiness code, by using the phrase "loving kindness".
+The same word is found referring to the sin of incestuous relationships and can also take the alternative meaning of "disgrace".
+Abraham, in his discourse with Abimelech, could be openly confessing his "disgraceful" relations with his wife/sister Sarah but whichever translation of the word is taken, it shows Abraham's knowledge of the holiness code and specifically its prohibitions on incest, as later recorded in Leviticus.